-Exit Load is an amount which is paid by the investor to redeem the units from the scheme.
+Exit Load is an amount which is paid by the investor to subscribe to the units or to redeem the units from the scheme.
+This amount is used by the AMC to pay commissions to the distributor and to take care of other marketing and selling expenses.
 Load amounts are variable and are subject to change from time to time.

-The load structure of the Scheme is as follows:
+The load structures of the Scheme is as follows:

-Type of Load Load chargeable (as % age of NAV) Exit For Exits within 90 days from date of allotment of units: 0.50%.
-For Exits beyond 90 days from date of allotment of units: NIL
+Type of Load Load chargeable (as % age of NAV) Exit • For Exits within 90 days from date of allotment of units : 0.50%. • For Exits beyond 90 days from date of allotment of units : NIL

-The entire exit load (net of Goods and Services Tax), charged, if any, shall be credited to the Scheme.
+The entire exit load (net of Goods and Services Tax), charged, if any, shall be credited to the respective Schemes.